Art and Legend in Meiji-era Japan

 I have done my best to pick art that goes with the stories and their times to give the best possible sense of the period and the lives the characters lived.

 Generally, the works, as far as I can determine, are public domain and available to use freely.
-Many are represented in many collections.
-The Tokyo Metropolitan Library has a notable one.
+Many are represented in more than one collection.
+The Tokyo Metropolitan Library has a notable collection.
 So does the United States Library of Congress.
 I've been around the virtual and sometimes physical world exploring this rich history.
 I hope I've given you a map so you can do the same if they captivate you as they do me.

 Textile art, in weaving, dying and embroidery, is another area in which Japan has traditionally excelled.
 Saga brocade weaving is also called Kashima Nishiki or, more recently, Saga Nishiki.
 It is woven by incorporating gold, silver or paper into the weft of the fabric.
 Its invention is attributed to one of two women.
 One duplicated a wicker pattern she’d seen in Kyoto.
 The other, the 9th Nabeshima Daimyo’s wife, is said to have duplicated a pattern she saw on her ceiling.
 The Daimyo, Kashima Nabeshima, took public credit for the invention, which occurred at the end of the Edo period, right before the Meiji era.
 The fabric was popularized by Marquis Shigenobu Okuma, of Saga, who was twice Japan’s Prime Minister during both the Meiji and Taisho eras.
 Azuki and Tsuruko’s use of feathers seems a natural extension of the style, which is still practiced in Saga.
 This is only a small part of the wonderful originality of Japanese textiles.
 The artistry and innovation continues to this day.